DHTMLX/docs-diagram/docs/api/data_collection/serialize_method.md

 ### Returns

-An array of JSON objects for each item and link from Diagram
+The method returns an array of JSON objects for each item and link from Diagram

 ### Example